MichaelSukkiSong/library/README.md

     - List all books
     - Create a new book
     - Edit a book
-  - SASS was use for the overall styling and to management the css of the project.
+  - SASS was used for the overall styling and to management the css of the project.
   - Global styles folder to manage widely used css variables and styles
   - Validation of inputs from Frontend Forms